zackn9ne/module2_set1/README.md

 # lab 9

 Loop For, Loop While

+LAB 9: Intermediate JavaScript assignment - looping

+Do this:

-LAB 9: Intermediate JavaScript assignment - looping Write an array of types of cars  and loop through it.
-Render it to a HTML list.
+1. Write an array of types of cars  and loop through it.
+2. Render it to a HTML list.

 # lab 10